malindasuhash/malindasuhash.github.io/_drafts/2020-04-15-design-presentation.md

 Since I did not present this information, it is hard to know what the reaction would have been.

 ## Prototype
-Picture tells a thousand words!
+Picture tells a **thousand words**!
 There is absolutely no subsitute.
 A simple prototype view of the app or web-site would really hit the points home.
 I wish I had included few.

+## Next steps
+No design presentation is complete without next actions.
+This is probably the worst mistake I made.
+I did not include one, instead I mentioned the next steps verbally.
+As a client I would love to hear what to expect next.

+## Takeaways
+* Plan in advance.
+* MVP! - This is very important.
+* Clear diagram and make sure to add **Keys**.
+* Cost - Use the money well!
+* Include security and technology - It's OK to include.
+* Mockups will be extremly useful.
+* Next actions - Setup a workshop maybe.
+* Last but not least - Make sure you have a good diagrammning tool.
+I use Lucid charts.